MasatoTakedai/RealisticParking/README.md

 # Realistic Parking Mod for Cities Skylines II
 Published!
-Link to pdxMods: https://mods.paradoxplaza.com/mods/87313/Windows
+Link to Paradox Mods: https://mods.paradoxplaza.com/mods/87313/Windows

 This mod aims to make the parking behavior more realistic and improve traffic efficiency.